-- Depending on the ambient temperature and the 'engine tuner' requested water temperature you might need to adjust the cooling capacity of the radiators. - Cooling efficiency increases by sealing any eventual leakage in the inlet ducts to the radiators. - Blanking increases rear down-force.
-To keep the same balance you might need to reduce the rear top wing incidence, or increase the front flap incidence.
+- Depending on the ambient temperature and the engine manufacturer requested water temperature you may need to adjust the cooling capacity of the radiators. - Cooling efficiency increases by sealing any eventual leakage in the inlet ducts to the radiators. - Blanking increases front and rear down-force.
+To keep the same balance you need to reduce the rear top wing incidence, or increase the front flap incidence (see below).